moroshko/react-scanner/README.md

 # react-scanner

-`react-scanner` statically analyzes the given code and extracts React components and props usage.
+`react-scanner` statically analyzes the given code (TypeScript supported) and extracts React components and props usage.

 First, it crawls the given directory and compiles a list of files to be scanned.
 Then, it scans every file by extracting rendered components and their props into a JSON report.